-- Alt + E + S to get the menu to paste special the staff.
+- Alt + E + S to get the menu to paste special to the staff.
 You can move even further i.e. press “V” to paste values and i.e. “E” to transpose the whole columns

 - Shift + Space and then arrow up or down to mark the area.
-In second step press Shift + Alt + Right arrow to group the rows you have marked.
+In the second step press Shift + Alt + Right arrow to group the rows you have marked.
 By pressing Shift + Alt + Left arrow you can ungroup them

 - Ctrl+ Space and then Shift + arrow left or right to mark the columns.
-In second step press Shift + Alt + Right arrow to group the rows you have marked.
+In the second step press Shift + Alt + Right arrow to group the rows you have marked.
 By pressing Shift + Alt + Left arrow you can ungroup them

 - Essential Excel for Business Analysts and Consultants